 There are no fees for students.
-The cost of the course and dual enrolment is funded by the Peler Kiewit Foundation and other sources.
-The cost equivalent that is covered by the funder is approximately \$1000.
+The cost of the course and dual enrolment is funded local Foundation and State funds.
+The cost equivalent that is covered by the funder is approximately \$750.
 What is dual enrollment?

-Dual enrolment is a term used for courses that simultaneously earn a student credit at high school and at a partner institution such as Metropolitan Community College.
+Dual enrolment is a term used for courses that simultaneously earn a student credit at high school and at a partner higher education institution such as Metropolitan Community College.